As an Amazon Associate I earn from qualifying purchases.

 These areas can be dangerous for multiple reasons.
 First, you’re usually distracted when you’re moving through them.
 When guests come in and out, it can be hectic.
 It’s a narrow area, which can be inherently difficult to navigate.
 And children can be escape artists.

 1. Install a baby gate at the top of each set of stairs.

-The first place you should install baby gates is around stairs.
+The first thing you should install is baby gates for stairs.
 Stairs are dangerous even to adults.
 As babies start to travel, they won’t inherently know the danger of stairs, or changes in elevation.

 2. Install a baby gate at the bottom of each set of stairs.

 It’s not enough to just install baby gates at the top of stairs.
 The bottom of stairs need to be protected too.
 Otherwise, babies can climb up the stairs and fall down them.

 3. Install a baby gate at the outside steps.